 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about treatment with ERLEADA™.
-Once your doctor has prescribed ERLEADA™, we will give you resources that may help you get started and stay on track.
-Create a Janssen CarePath Account where you can: learn about your insurance coverage for ERLEADA™; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.
+Once you and your doctor have decided ERLEADA™ is right for you, we will give you resources that may help you get started and stay on track.
+Create a Janssen CarePath account where you can: learn about your insurance coverage for ERLEADA™; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.

 Paying for ERLEADA™